w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

      |    XStream(4, RS=5)    |     |    XStream(2, RS=1)    |
      +------------------------+     +------------------------+
 ~~~
-Figure: Server initiates an XStream to client, after an RStream is open.
+{: #fig-server-to-client title="Server initiates an XStream to client, after
+an RStream is open."}

 Beyond that, a client can multiplex RStreams, XStreams and regular HTTP/2
 streams into one single HTTP/2 connection.
 This enables clients to access